Utility-Scale Solar PV Field Data & Thermal Inspections

 • West Texas Based: Zero travel fees, rapid mobilization when weather windows open

-• IEC 62446-3 Protocol: Standardized methodology ensures warranty-grade documentation
+• IEC TS 62446-3 Protocol: Standardized methodology supports warranty/O&M documentation packages

 • GeoTIFF Deliverables: Import directly into QGIS/ArcGIS or asset management systems

-We'll conduct a sample thermal scan on a utility-scale section, provide an IEC 62446-3 compliant report with professional analysis, and include a general ROI estimate based on your site details—no commitment required.
+We'll conduct a sample thermal scan on a utility-scale section, provide an IEC TS 62446-3-aligned report with professional analysis, and include a general ROI estimate based on your site details—no commitment required.

-Serving the Texas Panhandle and South Plains • In-house processing • IEC 62446-3 compliant
+Serving the Texas Panhandle and South Plains • Engineering-grade data • IEC TS 62446-3-aligned